silviuspac/API_service_ingestion_retrieve/README.md

 ## API Security (Api Key)
 For the security of the APIs calls the header of both APIs has the parameter "x-api-key".

+# Technical choices
+The web framework used for the REST API is FastAPI because with Pydantic and Gunicorn helps to achieve incredible speeds and handle high traffic loads. <br />
+The choice for the driver for MongoDB fell on Motor because it gives the possibility to interact with a MongoDB database in an asynchronous contex.<br />
+The library ujson was preferred to json for the serialization and for its better performance.

+A class (MongoDatabase) has been created to handle the MongoDB client and the ingestion in the database.
+The ingestion API calls a MongoDatabase method that put the new entry in a asyncio Queue.
+The latter is used to populate a buffer in order to insert operations in bulk.<br />
+An asyncio task was created to check for pending entries in the queue and insert them in the database.

+The database is initialized in the startup event and an index is created for the creation_datetime field that should speed up queries in the retrieve api.

+The retrieve api query pipeline initially performs a match so that the operations to get statistic are performed on a reduced set of entries.

 # Technologies Used
 * [MongoDB](https://www.mongodb.com/) This is a free open source NOSQL document database with scalability and flexibility.
 Data are stored in flexible JSON-like documents.